fgabelmannjr/libertas/README.md

 [code_climate]: https://codeclimate.com/github/tootsuite/mastodon
 [crowdin]: https://crowdin.com/project/mastodon
 [docker]: https://hub.docker.com/r/tootsuite/mastodon/

+Libertas is a decentralized social media platform powered by the DigiByte Blockchain.
+Libertas (Latin for 'liberty' or 'freedom') is the Roman goddess of liberty.
+Liber is Latin for "Free" or "the free one" known as Liber Pater "the free Father" was the god of viticulture, wine, fertility & freedom.
+The social media engine is "Libertas" & when you talk or speak you "Liber."

+Libertas is an effort to bring together the power of the open-source Mastodon social network built upon the ActivityPub protocol with the speed, security, and decentralization of the DigiByte blockchain.

+Libertas will use DigiBytes DigiID to handle authentication, it will integrate DGB as a payment currency and incentive layer and will incorporate the infinite possibilities of DigiAssets + IPFS.
+DGB is a 7-year hold truly decentralized blockchain that is 40x faster than Bitcoin and is the perfect blockchain to build a decentralized social network upon.

 Mastodon is a **free, open-source social network server** based on ActivityPub where users can follow friends and discover new ones.
 On Mastodon, users can publish anything they want: links, pictures, text, video.
 All Mastodon servers are interoperable as a federated network (users on one server can seamlessly communicate with users from another one, including non-Mastodon software that implements ActivityPub)!